aiven/devportal/docs/products/clickhouse/concepts/databases-and-tables.rst

 About databases and tables
 ==========================

 Databases and tables are at the core of any **Database Management System**.
-ClickHouse is no different.
+ClickHouse® is no different.
 In this article we will look at how to create and work with databases and tables in **Aiven for ClickHouse**.

 .. note::